 Anthropology presents a holistic perspective on the nature of humanity, on humans as biocultural organisms, including past developments and present diversity in relation to the total environment.

 You may pursue classroom, laboratory, and field studies in the areas of biological and cultural anthropology.
 Your studies can be organized into programs such as cultural ecology, museology, community studies, medical anthropology, area studies and many other options.
-The department's museum, through workshops and exhibits, provides further scope for research and community service.
+The CWU Museum of Culture and Environment through workshops and exhibits, provides further scope for research and community service.

 A departmental honors program is available at the upper division level.
 You may also seek experience with the Central Washington Archaeological Survey (CWAS).
 CWAS is a service and research facility associated with the department which conducts regional archaeological research, while promoting public involvement in the protection of local archaeological resources.
 Also associated with the department lab is the Geographic Information Systems Laboratory, a full-time computer facility for spatial analysis in the natural and social sciences.